 Effective goals are outcome statements describing the future state as if it were current.

-In my workshops, I am continually inspired by the goals participants set.
+In my workshops, I am constantly inspired by the goals participants set.
 Each participant has a vision for themselves and their organisation beyond what they are doing now.
 They want to make their ‘potential’ a reality.
 My involvement at this point is to help them express their goals so they recognise when they have achieved them.

 In a recent Executive Presence programme, leaders set themselves “stretch” goals.